 One of the major challenges is to meet travellers' changing quality needs, while at the same time improving the cost-effectiveness of transport.
-Another important issue is how to realise the social, enabling function of public transport as effectively and efficiently as possible.
+Another important issue is how to enhance liveability, enabling public transport as effectively and efficiently as possible.
 In this regard, exploring innovative and sustainable mobility solutions and investigating possibilities to combine several transport streams is essential.

 Its position as an independent, strategic knowledge partner allows Panteia to support governments and carriers to shape and carry out public transport policy.
 We provide support by collecting and analysing policy-relevant information, and by contributing to the development of innovative solutions, strategies, plans, visions and policy.
 We also support the monitoring, evaluation and adjustment of public transport policy.

-Policy makers are faced with the challenge of structuring mobility policy in such a way that it is not only effective - so that policy goals are met - but also affordable and controllable.
-Rates are a current issue in e.g. public transport, target group transport and taxi transport.
-Panteia supports governments and carriers in the development of price policies.
+Policy makers are faced with the challenge of structuring mobility policies in such a way that it is not only effective - so that policy goals are met - but also affordable and controllable.
+Rates are a current issue in various sectors such as public transport, special transport and taxi transport.
+Panteia supports governments and operators in the development of price policies.

 Would you like to know more?